 The Ladder: Supporting students towards successful futures, and confident career choices.

-This will be my first book commissioned by a publishing house – Crown House Publishing – and is a distillation of the past 15 years of working with young people to support and develop their skills, overcome challenges and improve their self-awareness.
+This is my first book commissioned by a publishing house – Crown House Publishing – and is a distillation of the past 15 years of working with young people to support and develop their skills, overcome challenges and improve their self-awareness.
 Alongside IE, as the Enterprise Director of National Careers Week it is my role to explore the ways young people access future thinking and ambition – not just the practical steps but the personal and attitudinal ones too.

-The book is about how using a few simple and largely cost-free ideas, subjects can link to the future and inspire all students towards a fulfilling and happier future.
+Designed for all teachers, SLT, HoY and Heads of Subject, #TheLadder is about how using a few simple and largely cost-free ideas, subjects can link to the future and inspire all students towards a fulfilling and happier future.
 Including background research on inequality and what we can do to overcome it, the book also includes dozens of resources and tools to support schools in bringing the future to life in all aspects for our young people.

-or Crown House website: https://www.crownhouse.co.uk/publications/the-ladder
+To purchase the book, visit the Crown House website: https://www.crownhouse.co.uk/publications/the-ladder

-Back Row Boys.
+Fiction: Back Row Boys.

 Mark Allen looks like he has it all going for him.
 Great school, talented at sport, friends – life seems to be full of potential – the thing is, Mark doesn’t feel like he fits in.
 He wants to stand out, he wants to be popular and he uses his humour and his confidence to start the Back Row Boys at Aldersham Boys’ School.